About Peripheral Nerve Blocks

 The anesthesiologist will identify the nerve using ultrasound.
 Next they will clean off your skin with sterile solution.
 A small amount of local anesthetic is injected to numb the skin, and a needle is guided under ultrasound to a location near but not touching the nerve.
 The local anesthetic is then injected near the nerve.

 It is different for each individual.
-If a single injection of local anesthetic is performed, you will be numb for 8-12 hours.
+If a single injection of local anesthetic is performed, you will be numb for 12-36 hours.
 If a nerve catheter is placed, you will be numb for two days.
-For a total or partial knee replacement, a catheter is usually placed.

 A nerve catheter is a thin piece of flexible plastic tubing that is placed under the skin near the nerve.
 It is fastened to the skin with a bandage and connected to a plastic pump about the size of a baby bottle.
 The pump will inject local anesthetic for about two days.

-Adult Reconstruction, Femoroacetabular Impingement, Hip Arthroscopy, Hip Preservation, Hip Replacement, Joint Replacement, Knee Replacement, Minimally Invasive Joint Surgery, Orthopaedic Surgery, Periacetabular Osteotomy, Physician Assistant, Surgical Dislocation
+Adult Reconstruction, Femoroacetabular Impingement, Hip Arthroscopy, Hip Dysplasia, Hip Preservation, Hip Replacement, Joint Replacement, Knee Replacement, Minimally Invasive Joint Surgery, Orthopaedic Surgery, Periacetabular Osteotomy, Physician Assistant, Surgical Dislocation

 |University Orthopaedic Center||(801) 587-7028|